KathyReid/datta-vic-2017/README.md

-# buzzconf-2015-presentation
+# Controlling the future

-A presentation on the Human Body as a development platform, delivered at BuzzConf 2015, a technical festival in Ballan, Victoria, Australia in November 2015.

-This presentation covers;

-* The history of development platforms
+## Emerging technologies and consideration in user interfaces

+A presentation on emerging technologies such as;
+* speech recognition and conversational UIs
+* gesture control and natural user interfaces
-* Their attributes and characteristics
+* emotional interfaces and neural interfaces
-* And details the challenges and approaches for developers who work on the human body
+* wearable electronics

+with discussion on considerations for how they should be adopted.

 This presentation is written in impress.js;
 https://github.com/impress/impress.jshttps://github.com/impress/impress.js